 Where to Stay

-During our week in Charleston, we stayed at the Belmond Charleston Place.
-It was right downtown with an incredible view of the city, the in-house restaurants like Charleston Grill and Palmetto Café were delicious, and their spa was immaculate and such a wonderful way to unwind at the end of our stay.
+Belmond Charleston Place it’s right downtown with an incredible view of the city.
+The in-house restaurants like Charleston Grill and Palmetto Café were delicious, and their spa was immaculate and such a wonderful way to unwind at the end of our stay.
 Our rooms were gorgeously decorated with everything we needed to feel right at home during our time in the city.

-As if that wasn’t enough, their concierge could set up just about any rare experience in the Charleston guests could dream up.
-From custom crafted picnic baskets stuffed with everything from wine, fruit, cheese, and full meals along with a custom charted biking route for a full day of sightseeing to private sailing expeditions along the Charleston coast to see landmarks from a new perspective, or educational and unique oyster collecting experiences, if guests can dream it up, Belmond Charleston Place can make it a reality.
+As if that wasn’t enough, their concierge could set up just about any rare experience in Charleston that guests could dream up.
+From custom-crafted picnic baskets stuffed with everything from wine, fruit, cheese, and full meals along with a custom charted biking route for a full day of sightseeing to private sailing expeditions along the Charleston coast to see landmarks from a new perspective or educational and unique oyster collecting experiences, if guests can dream it up, Belmond Charleston Place can make it a reality.

 There wasn’t a single thing we would have changed about our stay at Belmond Charleston Place.
 To read the full review of our unforgettable stay, please click here.